-The more scandals in the world around personal data leaks, the more data is concentrated in the hands of
+The more scandals around personal data leaks in the world, the more data is concentrated in the hands of

 Vise of the Regulator and the Magic Wand

-A few months ago, Google introducedopensource-tool that allows companies to collect less data about their users.
+A few months ago Google introducedAn opensource tool that will allow companies to collect less data about their users.
 It will enable companies to collect and analyze big data without identifying users.
-Google says that the development of such a tool is a difficult task and their open-source solution will simplify the work for programmers, protect user data, and help businesses not lose the benefits of working with big data.
-A dinner spoon, given how many problems a business had with personal data handling.
+Google says that developing such a tool is a complex task and their open source solution will simplify the work for programmers, protect user data, and ensure that businesses do not lose the benefits that working with big data provides.
+A spoon for dinner, considering how many problems have befallen businesses due to the handling of personal data.

 What are European, what are now American companiesafraid of data leaks like fire.
 GDPR imposes a fine for unauthorized relations with user data from Europe up to EUR 20,000,000 or up to 4% of the annual world turnover for the previous financial year, whichever is greater.